cszatmary/shed/README.md

 shed run github.com/golangci/golangci-lint/cmd/golangci-lint run
 ```

 All additional arguments are passed to the tool being run.
-If you wish to pass flags to the tool, you must
+Any flags after the tool name are passed to the
-put `--` before any flags to indicate that the flags are for the tool and not shed itself.
+tool directly and are not parsed by shed.

 ```
-shed run stringer -- -type=Pill
+shed run stringer -type=Pill
 ```

 ## `shed.lock`